Led Zeppelin

 About this listen

-From the author of the definitive New York Times best-selling history of the Beatles comes the authoritative account of the group many call the greatest rock band of all time, arguably the most successful, and certainly one of the most notorious.
+From the author of the iconic, bestselling history of The Beatles, the definitive account of arguably the greatest rock band of all time.

 Rock star.
 Whatever that term means to you, chances are it owes a debt to Led Zeppelin.
 No one before or since has lived the dream quite like Jimmy Page, Robert Plant, John Paul Jones, and John Bonham.
-In Led Zeppelin, Bob Spitz takes their full measure, separating the myth from the reality with his trademark connoisseurship and storytelling flair.
+In Led Zeppelin, Bob Spitz takes their full measure, separating myth from reality with his trademark connoisseurship and storytelling flair.

-The music, however, is only part of the legend: Led Zeppelin is also the story of how the '60s became the '70s, of how playing clubs became playing stadiums, of how innocence became decadence.
-Led Zeppelin wasn't the first rock band to let loose on the road, but as with everything else, they took it to an entirely new level.
-Not all the legends are true, but in Spitz's careful accounting, what is true is astonishing and sometimes disturbing.
+From the opening notes of their first album, the band announced itself as something different, a collision of grand artistic ambition and brute primal force, of English folk music and African American blues.
+Spitz’s account of their artistic journey, amid the fascinating ecosystem of popular music, is irresistible.
+But the music is only part of the legend: Led Zeppelin is also the story of how the sixties became the seventies, of how innocence became decadence, of how rock took over.
+Led Zeppelin wasn’t the first band to let loose on the road, but as with everything else, they took it to an entirely new level.
+Not all the legends are true, but in Spitz’s careful accounting, what is true is astonishing and sometimes disturbing.

 Something went wrong.
 Please try again in a few minutes.